akshatkhatri/GPT_from_scratch_clean_tensorflow/USER_GUIDE.md

 3. **Analyze the training curves** to understand model performance
 4. **Experiment with various Jane Austen character names**

+## 📓 Exploring the Development Notebooks

+For those interested in the technical development process, the `notebooks/` folder contains extensive experimental code that shows how this project evolved.

+### For Researchers & Students

+#### Core Learning Notebooks
+- **`gpt.ipynb`**: Follow the complete development journey of the GPT model from scratch
+- **`Initialize_embedding_layer.md`**: Understand how tokenization and embeddings work with clear examples
+- **`data_preprocessing_messy.ipynb`**: See real data preprocessing challenges and solutions

+#### Comparing Approaches
+- **`word_gpt.ipynb`** vs **`gpt.ipynb`**: Compare word-level vs character-level tokenization approaches
+- **`sentence_piece.py`**: Explore subword tokenization as an alternative approach
+- **Multiple model versions**: See how the architecture evolved through iterations

+#### Development Process
+- **Prototype to Production**: See how experimental notebook code was refined into the production scripts
+- **Failed Experiments**: Learn from approaches that didn't work
+- **Debugging Sessions**: Understand common ML development challenges

+### Important Notes

+⚠️ **These are experimental notebooks**:
+- Code may be incomplete or non-functional
+- Contains debugging artifacts and temporary implementations
+- Multiple approaches to the same problem
+- Some dependencies may be outdated

+💡 **Best Practice**: Use these notebooks for learning and understanding the development process, but rely on the main project scripts (`training/`, `deployment/`, etc.) for actual model training and deployment.

+### How to Use Experimental Notebooks

+1. **Browse for Learning**: Read through to understand different approaches
+2. **Compare Methods**: See how different tokenization strategies perform
+3. **Understand Evolution**: Follow the progression from early prototypes to final implementation
+4. **Avoid for Production**: Use organized scripts instead for reliable results

 ## 🎓 Understanding the Technology

 This interface demonstrates: